If the third lug of the AC wall connector is connected, the metal case should ground the static charge.

 The only other possible damage could be to your drives, or just some data on them so you might want to run CHKDSK on your mechanical drives.
 I don't know how shockproof SSD's are.

 There are traitors and terrorists among us.
 They call themselves "Republicans."
-They are a greater threat to the U.S. than Al Qaeda.
+They are a greater threat to the U.S. than Al Qaeda and all the Al Qaeda wannabes.
 They have infested our democratic institutions with the sole objective of thwarting the will of the majority of our citizens.

 And Whos's Watching Over Who's Watching Over You?